Thalavoor: History

-In earlier times, this land was a part of Elayadathu Swarupam, a principality ruled by a branch of the Travancore Royal Family.
+In earlier times, this land was a part of Elayadathu Swarupam, a principality ruled by a branch of the Travancore royal family.
 Kottarakkara was the capital of Elayadathu Swarupam.

 Etymology

 Up to 18th century, this land was a part of "Ilayidathu Swaroopam".
 At that time, most of the leaders (Malayalam: Thalavanmaar) in the Ilayidathu Swaroopam were from this place.
 They headed various departments of this royal dynasty.
-Hence this place came to known as "Thalavoor", meaning "Thalavanmaarude Ooru" i.e. "The Place of Leaders".
+Hence this place came to be known as "Thalavoor", meaning "Thalavanmaarude Ooru" i.e. "The Place of Leaders".